deivid-rodriguez/rgdev/README.md

     $ rgdev rake test

+### Removing docker volumes

+If you want to remove the docker volume associated with using rgdev in a particular directory, you can run these commands:

+    $ cd /path/to/directory
+    $ rgdev --reset

+In order to use rgdev in that directory again, you'll need to do `rgdev rake setup` again.

 ## Developing Rgdev

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.